Knowledge Hub

 The term ‘associate’ has a very wide definition and includes almost any link you can imagine to a director or the company, including all family links (including extended family and civil partners, former spouses, illegitimate children etc) and most business links.

-Making a preference payment can also be considered as wrongdoing for the purposes of directors’ disqualification proceedings.
+Making a preference payment can also be considered as wrongdoing for the purposes of directors disqualification proceedings.
 Depending on what other wrongdoing may be found, a director can be disqualified from being a company director for anywhere between 2 and 15 years.
-For more information see: Directors’ duties: being disqualified from acting as a company director, and obtaining leave to act despite disqualification.

 What should I do as a director or as a creditor to avoid liability?

-Sometimes it is necessary for a company to pay one creditor over another even while insolvent, particularly if that creditor is a key supplier and it would be impossible to continue to trade without their continued supply (if continued trading is appropriate see: What is wrongful trading?).
+Sometimes it is necessary for a company to pay one creditor over another even while insolvent, particularly if that creditor is a key supplier and it would be impossible to continue to trade without their continued supply.
 Some creditors are fully aware of this and insist on being paid before supplying a company when they are concerned about a company’s precarious financial position.
 These are sometimes called ‘ransom’ creditors, and in this situation, it is possible for a director to argue that they had no choice in preferring that creditor over others when it is for the greater good of the company as a whole.

 If such a payment is made, it is advisable that the company records the reason behind the payment in the company’s books, so that there is clear evidence of the decision making behind the payment at the time, for any liquidator or administrator looking at the transaction later on.

-If your company is facing difficulties, it is important to always keep on top of the accurate financial position of the company at all times, so that you have an accurate view of the finances and can assess what payments need to be made, and what payments it may be inappropriate to make at that time.
+If your company is facing difficulties, it is important to always keep on top of the financial position of the company at all times, so that you have an accurate view of the finances and can assess what payments need to be made, and what payments it may be inappropriate to make at certain times.

-Hold regular board meetings to discuss decision making, and make sure these are minuted in detail in order to clearly explain the thinking behind decisions made at the time.
+Regular board meetings should be held to discuss decision making, and these meetings should be recorded in detail in order to clearly explain the reasoning behind decisions made at the time.

 About our expert